Halls Creek I

 Use the visual gauge, as the correlative gauge is misleading.
 We’ve paddled this when the Neillsville gauge on the Black River was an astonishing 2160 cfs and then again at a lower 200 cfs, and while there was a distinct difference, it certainly did not correlate to 11 times less water the second time around.
 200 was very low – probably too low in fact.

 But it’s reasonable that if the gauge is at least 400 cfs you can be confident that Halls is running as well.
-Based on our Halls Creek III trip, the cfs had no correlation to the water level.
+Based on this trip, the cfs had no correlation to the water level.
 The key for Halls is the visual gauge on County Road E looking on the upstream side at a rock in the middle of the stream.
 If just the tip appears, there’s plenty of water.
 If half the rock is exposed, it’s too low.

 Trow Lake Dam, Beach Drive, Black River Falls, Wisconsin